--d domain id Specifies the domain ID of the domain to be displayed.

-domain_id can be 0-23 depending on the system configuration.
+-d domain_id Specifies the domain ID of the domain to be displayed. domain_id can be 0-23 depending on the system configuration.

-- If the Mode switch on the operator panel is set to "Service", the settings have the following values regardless of the domain mode displayed by the showdomainmode(8) command: - Diagnostics Level: operates as the showdomainmode(8) command display - Secure Mode: off - Autoboot: off - When the OpenBoot PROM environmental variable 'auto-boot?' has been set to false, the auto boot function is disabled. - The setdomainmode(8) command sets a domain mode.
+- If the Mode switch of the operator panel is set to Service, the settings of the modes of operation for the specified domain have the following values, regardless of the domain mode displayed by the showdomainmode(8) command: - OpenBoot PROM diagnostic level (Diagnostic Level), CPU operational mode (CPU Mode): operates as the showdomainmode(8) command display - Host watchdog and suppress break signal reception (Secure Mode), auto boot function (Autoboot): off - When the OpenBoot PROM environmental variable 'auto-boot?' has been set to false, the auto boot function is disabled. - The setdomainmode(8) command sets the modes of operation specified for a domain.

-EXAMPLE 1 Displays the current state of the operation mode for domain ID 0.
+EXAMPLE 1 Displays the modes of operation that is set for domain ID 0.

-'''

 XSCF> showdomainmode -d 0

-Host-ID:0f010f10
+Host-ID :0f010f10

-Diagnostic Level:min
+Diagnostic Level :min

-Secure Mode:on
+Secure Mode :on

-Autoboot:on

-'''
+Autoboot :on

+CPU Mode :auto

-setdomainmode (8)
+SEE ALSO setdomainmode (8)